mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 ### To access 1.3 (Legacy tModLoader) and other Beta options
 Use either the manual install instructions below (look for Release version 0.11.8.9 for 1.3) or take the following steps:

+The following steps can be seen in these [Video instructions](https://gfycat.com/AcidicDangerousAmericanwirehair) as well.

  Go to Library:

 ![image](https://user-images.githubusercontent.com/59670736/169886058-3eb1b43c-a113-468b-8213-ef0bcccc8e01.png)